-Observer meta-research | Terms of use screen reader | Taxonomy card sort | Experience research | Eye tracking research
+Sign-in Changes | Terms of use screen reader | Observer meta-research | Taxonomy card sort | Experience research

 VA.gov Identity | Unified terms of use, screen reader prototype

 Objective: Create a single, unified, terms of use page across all VA digital services.
-I specifically including screen reader participants from the start
+I specifically including screen reader participants from the start to make sure we weren’t putting up a blocker for anyone to access their account.

 Time for an update

-The Office of General Council had been discussing updating the terms of use on VA’s digital properties.
-VA has several digital properties including VA.gov, MHV, MVH, mobile app that each had their own terms of use check, meaning if you frequent more than one of these, you’d have to agree to the same terms of use multiple times.
-My team, including our VA product owner, was eager to make this experience better.
-We successfully pushed all stakeholders to get on board with a unified terms of use.
+The VA Office of General Council had been discussing updating the terms of use on VA’s digital properties.
+VA has several digital properties including VA.gov, MyHealteVet, My VA Health, an a mobile app that each had their own terms of use.
+Many folks use more than one experience, which meant agreeing to the same terms of use multiple times.
+My team, as the owner of the sign-in experience, was eager to make this part better.
+We successfully got all stakeholders on board with the idea of a unified terms of use.
 Now we needed to make it successful.

 Accessibility research first